k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_1_FabricArchitectureOverview.md

-So, let’s start understanding what Fabric is all about by thoroughly reading the Fabric [Architecture document](https://github.com/k2view-academy/K2View-Academy/ArchitectureDocument)
+So, let’s start understanding what Fabric is all about by thoroughly reading the [Fabric Architecture](https://github.com/k2view-academy/K2View-Academy/ArchitectureDocument) document.

 You are now ready to pass your very first [Quiz](/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md) !
 Good Luck !